dustinpfister/blog_posts/_posts/threejs-examples-text-plane.md

 ## The text Plane threejs module example and what to know first

 This is a post in which I am writing about the state of a javaScript module that I made that creates textures from text content using canvas elements that can then be used to skin a plane geometry.
-This is then a little bot of an advanced project type post in which I am assuming that you all ready have a fair amount of background with threejs and client side javaScript in general.
+This is then a little bit of an advanced project type post in which I am assuming that you all ready have a fair amount of background with threejs and client side javaScript in general.
+Also this is not at all a [getting started type post with canvas elements](/2017/05/17/canvas-getting-started/) as well so I assume that you have at least a little background working with those elements as well.

 ### source code is up on Github

+The source code for the text plane module, the canvas module I am working on top of, as well as all the demos can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-text-plane).

 ### version numbers matter

+When I first started this example I was using r140 of threejs.

 ## 1 - The first version of the text plane module for r1 of of my canvas module, and demos